AtlasCUMC/Pipeline-Differental-Expression-Genes-DGEs-/README.md

 Execution halted

 # Example
 For example if you have two samples; one is control and the second one is case (eg UTIs).
-After successfully running this code, you will have a results in CSV:
+After successfully running this code, you will have results in CSV file in the same directory:

 Rscript Deseq_pipeline.v1.1.R  2 sample1 sample2 Control Cases